CoachAsim/engineering-practicum-term-02-final-project-guide/03-frontend-setup-create-react-app.md

 1. **Localhost:** When you run npm start, the development server starts on your local machine, typically on port 3000.
 This is why you can access your app at http://localhost:3000.
 The server is running on your machine, so you can view the app directly from there.

-2. **On Your Network:** The message also shows a URL like http://10.0.0.152:3000, which is your computer's IP address on the local network.
-This allows you to access the app from other devices connected to the same network.
+2. **On Your Network:** The message also shows a URL like http://10.0.0.152:3000, which is a computer's IP address on a local network.
+If this were your computers IP address, it would allow you to access the app from other devices connected to the same network.

 #### 💻 How It Works